yochaigal/cairn/wip/2e/bestiary.md

 - A sentient, bipedal tree with a vaguely humanoid face on its trunk.
 Found in the deepest part of the wood.
 - Speaks slowly and ponderously, with a deep voice.
 Timeless, living for thousands of years.

+# Triton

+6 HP, 12 STR, 15 DEX, 12 WIL, trident (d8)

+- Aquatic humanoids with silvery skin, blue-green hair, and scaled legs ending in fins.
+Dwell in warmer waters close to land.
+- Lair in beautiful castles sculpted from sea rock and coral.
+Command vast schools of fish for both protection and food.

 # Troll

 14 HP, 1 Armor, 14 STR, 12 DEX, 4 WIL,  claw (d8), club (d10)